The relatives, friends and siblings of the world that you see,

 Maya, falsehood or selfishness.

-Material selfishness is the sense of separateness between his Mool (Source...) and man.
+Material selfishness is the sense of separateness between the man and his Mool (Source...).
 And the

 one who is separated from his Mool is called Manmukh in the Gurbani.
 Thus, the